jarmo/candalf/README.md

 change that spell script then it will be cast again from the beginning to the end.

+**PS!** Spell book file name is used at the remote system for keeping track of spells - if you rename it then all the spells will be applied again.
+Make sure to rename all spell book directories on remote system before running candalf again after rename!

 ## Casting Spells for Unprivileged Users